mruby/mruby/doc/guides/gc-arena-howto.md

 }
 ```

-This is a real example, so a little bit complicated, but bear with me.
+This is a real example, so slightly complicated, but bear with me.
 The essence of `Array#inspect` is that after stringifying each element
 of array using `inspect` method, we join them together so that we can
 get `inspect` representation of the entire array.